 This evidence must be submitted with the DS-2019 request form, as the Department of State requires this information be made available upon their request.

-- J-1 visiting scholars will pay a Vermont Law School one-time program fee of $1,500 and an additional semester fee of $2,500 for each semester they are on campus.
+- J-1 visiting scholars will pay a Vermont Law School one-time program fee of $1,500.
+An additional semester fee of $2,500 is assessed to non-tuition paying designations for each semester they are on campus.
+Partial waiver of fees may be available to eligible scholars.

 J-1 Scholars should be prepared to pay these fees upon their arrival to the Vermont Law School.
 These fees must be paid by credit card, no cash or checks will be accepted.